lucky20511/Algorithms/list-of-questions/question-list.md

 59. Restore IP Addresses -- Backtracking.
 Need to carefully check if substring is valid and try to prune the search tree.

 60. Ugly Number II -- Need to observe, observe and observe!!!!!!
+Need to find out the rule within this!

 61.